mjpclab/go-http-file-server/README.md

     If filename exists, will try to add or increase numeric suffix.
     Use it with care.
 -u|--upload <url-path> ...
-    Set url paths that allows to upload files.
+    Set url paths(and sub paths) that allows to upload files.
     Use it with care.
 --upload-dir <fs-path> ...
     Similar to --upload, but use file system path instead of url path.